- Leveraging Digital

-Kindergarten-Grade 4 classrooms are equipped with a digital projector, Apple TV and a pod of five iPads.
+Kindergarten-Grade 4 classrooms are equipped with a digital projector, Apple TV and a pod of 8-10 iPads or 12 Chromebooks.
 Digital technology in an Early Years learning environment facilitates student engagement, provides additional means of assessment, and can assist children with unique learning needs.

 Middle Years (Gr.
 5-8)

-Grades 5-8 classrooms are equipped with a digital projector, Apple TV, and a pod of ten Chromebooks (laptops).
+Grades 5-8 classrooms are equipped with a digital projector, Apple TV, and a pod of 12 Chromebooks (laptops).
 Chromebooks can instantly be personalized for learning by each student or teacher, and are easy to manage, making them an ideal solution for bringing the power of the web to classrooms.
-Chromebooks also integrate seamlessly with G Suite for Education.
+Chromebooks also integrate seamlessly with Google Workspace for Education.

-G Suite for Education (formerly Google Apps for Education) is a free web-based program for word processing, storage of files, spreadsheets, calendars, presentation tools, and is considered an extension of the Hanover School Division technology network.
-All HSD schools are using G Suite.
+Google Workspace for Education is a web-based program for word processing, storage of files, spreadsheets, calendars, presentation tools, and is considered an extension of the Hanover School Division technology network.
+All HSD schools are using Google Workspace for Education.

-G Suite for Education enables students to collaboratively create, edit and share both files and websites for school-related projects.
+Google Workspace for Education enables students to collaboratively create, edit and share both files and websites for school-related projects.
 Examples of student use include showcasing class projects, building an electronic portfolio of school learning experiences, and working in small groups on presentations to share with others.
-G Suite on the HSD network is used for educational purposes only, and is not accessible by the public.
-Hanover School Division manages all student accounts, controls user permissions, has access to usage logs, reports, and the ability to suspend service and/or accounts.
+Google Workspace on the HSD network is used for educational purposes only, and is not accessible by the public.
+HSD manages all student accounts, controls user permissions, has access to usage logs, reports, and the ability to suspend service and/or accounts.

 Does G Suite for Education Include Email Accounts?

 Yes.
-The G Suite service includes a password-protected email account for each student on our network.
-G Suite email accounts are managed and monitored by HSD (these are not standard Gmail accounts).
+The service includes a password-protected email account for each student on our network.
+Email accounts are managed and monitored by HSD (not standard Gmail accounts).

-Early Years (K-4) students can send and receive email, but only within the Hanover School Division network – where both the sender and recipient have an HSD email address.
+Early Years (K-4) students can send and receive email, but only within the HSD network – where both the sender and recipient have an HSD email address.
 ALL EXTERNAL EMAIL IS BLOCKED.
 Not all Early Years schools or grades will integrate email service into educational programming.
 Access to this service is managed at the school level.